 FROM: Public Information & Outreach Advisory Committee of Crystal Meth Anonymous.

 SUBJECT: ANONYMITY OF CMA MEMBERS

 For many years, we in CMA have appreciated the support we have received from our friends in the media.
 You have assisted in saving countless lives.
 We seek your continued cooperation in protecting the anonymity of our members at the public level.

-In 1994, the founder of CMA–Bill C., a recovering crystal meth addict 16 years sober in A.A.–observed a growing number of other crystal meth addicts attending various twelve-step meetings in Los Angeles.
+In 1994, Bill C., a recovering crystal meth addict 16 years sober in A.A. and the founding father of CMA, observed a growing number of other crystal meth addicts attending various twelve-step meetings in Los Angeles.
 Bill recalled that many of the secretaries of these meetings did not like the shares of the crystal meth addicts and were therefore reluctant to call on them in meetings.